-Eye Surgery CandidateThe cornea is comprised of five basic layers of tissue.
-During a traditional corneal transplant, known as a "penetrating keratoplasty" or "PKP", a circular disc of the full thickness of the cornea–all five layers– is removed from the center of cornea and replaced with healthy donor tissue.
+Discover your options for corneal transplant surgery in Santa Rosa by learning about our DSEK and DMEK operations.
+To begin, the cornea is comprised of five basic layers of tissue.
+During a traditional corneal transplant, known as a "penetrating keratoplasty" or "PKP", a circular disc of the full thickness of the cornea (all five layers) is removed from the center of the cornea and replaced with healthy donor tissue.
 This new tissue is sutured in place.
-A full thickness corneal transplant has been a safe and effective procedure for the treatment of damaged corneas for many years.
-However, the recovery can be long, and often the patient will need contact lenses or glasses after the surgery to correct the astigmatism caused by the sutures.
-The cornea is also more fragile after this procedure and sometimes even minor trauma to the eye can dislocate the graft from its position.
+A full-thickness corneal transplant has been a safe and effective procedure for the treatment of damaged corneas for decades.
+Call us today for a consultation at 707.546.9800.

-- A much safer procedure than a full thickness corneal transplant.
-During a DSEK procedure, only two small incisions need to be made to allow the microsurgical instruments to strip off the diseased endothelium from the central portion of the patients’ cornea.
+- A much safer procedure than a full-thickness corneal transplant.
+During a DSEK or DMEK procedure, only two small incisions need to be made to allow the microsurgical instruments to strip off the diseased endothelium from the central portion of the patients’ cornea.
 After the donor corneal tissue layer is prepared, it is gently folded and placed within the fluid-filled anterior chamber of the eye, beneath the patient’s cornea.
 Injected sterile air creates an air bubble, which causes the donor tissue to unfold and holds it in the exact location where the original tissue was removed.
-This is a shorter procedure, usually requiring half the time it takes to undergo a traditional penetrating keratoplasty.
-The small incision, the need for fewer or no sutures, and the shorter procedure time make the DSEK procedure extremely safe and produces amazing visual results.
+This is a shorter procedure, usually requiring less than half the time it takes to undergo a traditional penetrating keratoplasty.
+The small incision, the need for fewer or no sutures, and the shorter procedure time make the DSEK and DMEK procedures extremely safe and produce amazing visual results.

 - Stronger cornea after surgery.
 Since only the posterior layer has been replaced, minor trauma to the eye is less likely to cause a graft dislocation.